 Wynonna’s heart just about stopped and before she even realized what she was doing, her legs began to move on their own.
 She dropped her lollipop and threw her bag aside as she ran into the middle of the road, almost as if she’d been possessed.
 She threw her arms in front of her and pushed the kid out of harm’s way and before she knew it a hard metal object had already slammed right into her.
 She heard the sound of her own bones cracking upon impact before her body was sent flying several feet into the air.

 For a brief moment it felt as if time had stopped.
 Blackness consumed her and everything went silent.
 Her head pounded as she slowly picked herself back off the gravel, swaying from the dizziness that clouded her vision.
 She looked around her and saw that a small crowd had gathered around someone lying on the ground a few feet away from her.

-“That’s weird,” She thought to herself rather offended at the fact that the man didn’t even bother to acknowledge her presence at all.
+“That’s weird,” she grouched, affronted at the fact that the man hadn’t even bothered to acknowledge her presence at all.

 Damn, at this rate I’m going to be late for my next shift.
-Rubbing at her temples, she looked over to the crowd of people and saw her bag lying on the ground inside the circle of people that had gathered around.
-She slowly made her way through the crowd, making sure not to bump into anyone and crouched down to grab hold of her bag with one hand.
+Wynonna rubbed at her temples and looked over to the crowd of people.
+She caught sight of the black bag lying on the ground, in the midst of the circle of people that had gathered around.
+She slowly wove through the crowd, taking care not to bump into anyone and crouched down to grab hold of her bag with one hand extended outwards.

-Her hand slipped through the strap.
-She looked down at her fingers blankly for a moment before slowly looking up at the person lying in the center of all the commotion.
+Her fingers slipped through the strap.
+Wynonna looked down at her fingers blankly for a moment before slowly looking up at the person lying in the center of all the commotion.

-It was a girl.
-And clearly dead at that too.
+It was a girl―clearly dead at that too.

 Curiosity got the best of her as she edged closer to the dead body.